plone/volto/README.md

 management systems, currently supporting three backend implementations: Plone, Guillotina and a NodeJS reference implementation.

-[Plone](https://plone.org) is a CMS built on Python with more than 17 years of experience.
+[Plone](https://plone.org) is a CMS built on Python with over 17 years of experience.

-Plone has very interesting features that are still appealing to developers and users alike as customizable content types, hierarchical URL object traversing and a complex content workflow powered by a granular permissions model that allows you to build from simple websites to complex huge intranets.
+Plone has very interesting features that appeal to developers and users alike, such as customizable content types, hierarchical URL object traversing and a sophisticated content workflow powered by a granular permissions model.
+This allows you to build anything from simple websites to enterprise-grade intranets.

-Volto exposes all that features and communicates with Plone via its mature [REST API](https://github.com/plone/plone.restapi).
+Volto exposes all these features and communicates with Plone via its mature [REST API](https://github.com/plone/plone.restapi).
 Volto has the ability of being highly themable and customizable.

-Volto also supports other APIs like [Guillotina](https://guillotina.io/), a Python resource management system, which is inspired on Plone using the same basic concepts like traversal, content types and permissions model.
+Volto also supports other APIs like [Guillotina](https://guillotina.io/), a Python resource management system, inspired by Plone and using the same basic concepts like traversal, content types and permissions model.

 Last but not least, it also supports a [Volto Nodejs-based backend reference](https://github.com/plone/volto-reference-backend) API implementation that demos how other systems could also use Volto to display and create content